Carpentry School: Degree and Certificate Program Overviews

 Many community colleges, trade schools and vocational schools offer certificate or associate's degree programs in carpentry wherein students can learn skills in remodeling, construction techniques and code compliance.
 While both certificate and associate's degree programs cover core carpentry topics, associate's programs have additional general education coursework.
 Some of these postsecondary programs are linked to 3-year or 4-year apprenticeships offered through unions or labor organizations; completing an apprenticeship is the standard path to a career as a carpenter.

 Certificate in Carpentry

-Certificate programs in carpentry provide students with the necessary skills for entry-level careers in the carpentry trade, including proper tool use, worksite safety and basic construction.
-Some programs provide opportunities to enter journeyman apprenticeship programs.
+Certificate programs in carpentry provide students with the necessary skills for entry-level careers in the carpentry trade.
+They emphasize proper tool use, job site safety and basic construction practices.
+Some programs provide opportunities for students to enter journeyman apprenticeship programs.
 A high school diploma or equivalent is required for admission.

 The curriculum in certificate programs focuses specifically on skills necessary for the carpentry trade, although a basic math course may also be required.
 Courses include the following:

 Carpenters may take on specialized roles, such as framer or finish carpenter.
 They can also work in general carpentry.
 Those with more experience and additional training may work as general contractors or operate their own small carpentry businesses.
 Other job outcomes might include the following:

 - Construction estimator

 Associate's degree programs in carpentry provide the technical skills necessary for a carpentry job, as well as general education courses that can be beneficial in any work environment.
 The program covers carpentry techniques, construction theories, workplace safety and business principles as related to the carpentry industry.
 A high school diploma or the equivalent is required to enter the program.